ctrlplusb/easy-peasy/README.md

 ## Core Concepts

-The below will introduce you to the core concepts of Easy Peasy.
-At first we will interact with the store directly (we output a standard Redux store).
-In the following section we shall then cover how to use [Easy Peasy within a React application](#usage-with-react).
+The below will introduce you to the core concepts of Easy Peasy, where we will interact with the Redux store directly.
+In a following section we shall illustrate how to integrate [Easy Peasy within a React application](#usage-with-react).

-### Setting up your store
+### Creating the store

 Firstly you need to define your model.
-This represents the structure of your Redux store along with the default values.
-It can be as deep and complex as you like.
+This represents the structure of your Redux state along with its default values.
+Your model can be as deep and complex as you like.
 Feel free to split your model across many files, importing and composing them as you like.

 ```javascript
 const model = {